awesomemotive/WP-Mail-SMTP/readme.txt

 Every month they delivers over 8 billion emails from 20,000+ customers.

 Their mission is to reliably send emails in the most efficient way and at the most disruptive pricing ever.
-Pepipost provides users 30,000 emails the first 30 days, then 100 emails per day.
+Pepipost provides users 30,000 emails the first 30 days.

 Read our <a href="https://wpmailsmtp.com/docs/how-to-set-up-the-pepipost-mailer-in-wp-mail-smtp/" rel="friend">Pepipost documentation</a> for more details.